AgoraIO-Community/VideoUIKit-Web-React/README.md

 ### Requirements
 - [An Agora developer account](https://sso.agora.io/en/signup?utm_source=github&utm_repo=Web-React-UIKit)
 - A React project

-You can also use the UIKit outside a React project (for example in a vanilla-js project) using web-components.
-Find out more in the `/web-component` directory.

 ### Installation
 To a react application, add the following: